 - 2. Position the carburetor with the drain screw (11) over a catch basin (Figure 14-3, Page 14-5). - 3.
 Drain all the fuel from the bowl into the catch basin.
-Tighten the drain screw to 10 in-lb (1.1 N·m) and return fuel to the fuel tank or dispose of properly. - 4.
-Mark the body of the carburetor and the carburetor fuel bowl with an indelible ink marker so that, after removal, the bowl can be installed again in the same position. - 5.
-Remove the carburetor fuel bowl retaining screw and washer (12), then remove the fuel bowl (10) and clean it with a nonflammable solvent.
-See following NOTE. - NOTE: Make sure the fuel bowl gasket (9) remains properly seated in the carburetor body when the fuel bowl is removed.
+Tighten the drain screw to 10 in-lb (1.1 N⋅m) and return fuel to the fuel tank or dispose of properly. - 4.
+Mark the body of the carburetor and the carburetor fuel bowl with an indelible ink marker so that, after removal, the bowl can be installed again in the same position.

+5. Remove the carburetor fuel bowl retaining screw and washer (12) and fuel bowl (10) and clean it with a nonflammable solvent.
+See following NOTE.

+NOTE: Make sure the fuel bowl gasket (9) remains properly seated in the carburetor body when the fuel bowl is removed.

-During normal operation, the fuel bowl retains the float pivot pin (6).
-Make sure that the float pivot pin does not fall out of the carburetor body after the fuel bowl is removed.
+Keep the float pivot pin (6) with the carburetor body after the fuel bowl is removed.

-- 6. Remove the main jet (8) from the carburetor body and discard it. - NOTE: Keep the fuel nozzle (7) with the carburetor body after removal of the main jet by positioning the carburetor upside down during main jet removal. - Select the proper size main jet.
-See chart on page 14-2.
+6. Remove the main jet (8) from the carburetor body and discard it.

+NOTE: Keep the fuel nozzle (7) with the carburetor body after removal of the main jet by positioning the carburetor upside down during main jet removal.

+- 7. Select the proper size main jet.
+See chart on page 14-1.
 Check the size designation on the jet to make sure it is the correct part. - 8.
 Install the new main jet and tighten it to 12 in-lb (1.4 N·m).
 See following CAUTION and NOTE.

-- Do not remove the valve/spring assembly from the float assembly.
-Doing so will damage the spring. - NOTE: Inspect the main jet nozzle (7) and pilot jet (4) to ensure they are free from contamination.
+Do not remove the valve/spring assembly from the float assembly.
+Doing so will damage the spring.

+NOTE: Inspect the main jet nozzle (7) and pilot jet (4) to ensure they are free from contamination.
 Replace any part that is clogged.
 Replace the float or float valve if damaged or worn.
-Confirm the float valve/ spring assembly is installed correctly. - 9.
-Install the fuel bowl and position with aligning marks applied in step 4.
+Confirm the float valve/spring assembly is installed correctly.

+9. Install the fuel bowl and position with aligning marks made in step 4.
 See following CAUTION.